Broadband software-defined radio satellite modem design

 Block diagram:

-We reached high-speed data exchange between server and device with the help of four 10G interfaces and the DPDK framework.
+We reached high-speed data exchange with a server and device with the help of four 10G interfaces and the DPDK framework.
 Data transmission is carried out via a specially developed MCP protocol, which ensures reliable data transmission over UDP.

-We implemented the system model with the use of model-based design, which means the communication system full implementation in Simulink with the subsequent HDL code generation.
+We implemented the system model using model-based design, which means the communication system full implementation in Simulink with the subsequent HDL code generation.
 That resulted in the following advantages:

-- Processing several ADC sample per clock cycle (parallelization, unrolling, pre-calc)
+• Processing several ADC samples per clock cycle (parallelization, unrolling, pre-calc).

-Our engineers also tested new approaches to AGC implementation and analog front end calibration.
-We implemented the AGC subsystem in the form of a Simulink model from which the HDL code was generated.
+Our engineers also tested new approaches to AGC implementation and analog frontend calibration.
+We implemented the AGC subsystem as a Simulink model from which the HDL code was generated.

 Tools used: